VeritasDL-zz/SADXCHAOS/README.md

 - Random Fan - Spawns in the Fan from Final Egg Act 2 under the player.
 - Random AirCraft - Spawns in a Random Number of AirCraft's for 350 frames.
 - Random FireBreath - Spawn in the FireBreath Statue from Red Mountain.
+- Random CannonS1 - Spawns in a Cannon from Sky Deck.
+- Random CannonS2 - Spawns in a Cannon from Sky Deck.
+- BurgerSpin - Spawns in 7 BurgerMen that spin around the player, Check out Her Github. https://github.com/SPEEPSHighway Or Her Meme Maker Mod. https://gamebanana.com/mods/49984
 ## Special Thanks
-Thanks to Sora for the code base and helping me with dumb questions
+Thanks to Sora for the code base and helping me with dumb questions.
 Huge Thanks to Refrag for helping me constantly!
 Thanks to MainMemory for letting me use her snowboard and physics code!
 Thanks to PkR for letting me use his DrawDebugRectangle and ScaleDebugFont Code from https://github.com/PiKeyAr/sadx-debug-mode/
 Thanks to Kell and itsEasyActually for all the help!
+Thanks to Speeps for letting me use her BurgerSpin Code. https://github.com/SPEEPSHighway
 Thanks to the entire SA-1 X-Hax community for everything they continue to do for this game :)

 ## Additional Files